Used and loved by millions

 Best practice

-When discussing "progress in science", be specific about the area of science and the type of progress being made.
-For example, instead of saying "progress in science is happening", specify "progress in medical science has led to new cancer treatments."
+When discussing "progress in science", be specific about the area of science and the nature of the progress.
+For example, instead of saying "There has been progress in science", specify "There has been significant progress in cancer research due to advancements in immunotherapy".

 Common error

 Avoid using "progress in science" as a blanket statement without providing context or specific examples.
 This can make your writing vague and less impactful.
-Always support your claims with evidence.
+Always aim to illustrate progress with concrete details and relevant data.

 Antonio Rotolo, PhD - Digital Humanist | Computational Linguist | CEO @Ludwig.guru